Bruce McArthur's apartment

 Police

-During the four-month-long forensic investigation on McArthur's apartment, Toronto Police Service vehicles were constantly parked outside of the building.
+During the four-month-long forensic investigation into McArthur's apartment, Toronto Police Service vehicles were constantly parked outside the building.

 Bedroom